Finoozer/bookmark-collection/docs/index.md

 ## The *what next*

--   Look at the navbar and choose one of the topics or start with the "Learn" section to get an idea of what you can find here
+-   Choose one of the topics from the navbar

 ## The ...